- Construction technology

 Students are required to write a thesis in semester four, which they present in the master examination.

-Topics of successful diploma theses (a selection)
+Topics of successful master theses (a selection)

 - Coupling of smart grids and traction overhead systems, simulation of brake energy recovery